gnea/grbl/doc/markdown/interface.md

 # Writing an Interface for Grbl

 The general interface for Grbl has been described above, but what's missing is how to run an entire G-code program on Grbl, when it doesn't seem to have an upload feature.
 This is where this section fits in.
 Early on, users fiercely requested for flash drive, external RAM, LCD support, joysticks, or network support so they can upload a g-code program and run it directly on Grbl.
 The general answer to that is, good ideas, but Grbl doesn't need them.
-Grbl already has nearly all of the tools and features to reliably communicate with a graphical user interface (GUI) or a seperate host interface that provides all those extra bells and whistles.
+Grbl already has nearly all of the tools and features to reliably communicate with a graphical user interface (GUI) or a separate host interface that provides all those extra bells and whistles.
 Grbl's base philosophy is to minimize what Grbl should be doing, because, in the end, Grbl needs to be concentrating on producing clean, reliable motion.
 That's it.

 ## Streaming a G-Code Program to Grbl